apache/sling-whiteboard/sitemap/README.md

 ## Highlights

 * A simple, builder-like API to create Sitemaps, that hides all the XML specifics from the implementation
-* Supports on-demand and background generation w/ continuation after job interruption
+* Support for on-demand and background generation w/ continuation after job interruption
 * Support for nested sitemaps, that are automatically collected into a sitemap indexes
+* Support for auto-balancing sitemaps into multiple files for background generation

 ## Open Topics